My Garden Zone Is

 After a rather dull and uneventful winter season, we’re eager to get outside and do some sprucing up around the landscaping we can’t wait to see in full bloom once again.
 A welcome sight in spring is the blooming of plants and flowers that wake up our collective senses.

 If you’re contemplating border plants, Azaleas and Rhododendrons exude multitudes of color that produce stunning blooms, always a welcome sight in the spring.
 If you’re more interested in enjoying the blooms for the entire year, there are many evergreen varieties sure to pique your interest.

 With their yellow flowers in the spring, Forsythia shrubs provide some welcome relief from the dull, gray winter season.
 They’re an easy-to-care-for shrub and used for hedges or to soften the corners around fences.

 A suggestion is to use flowering shrubs for your hedges and around fences and choose between evergreen or deciduous for added color to the landscape.
 Lilac and forsythia are both dense-growing shrubs that should do the job nicely.

-With border plants, try creating a natural border around your garden or around sidewalks with short hedges.
-They provide an unassuming barrier between areas and still add that natural beauty important to the landscape.
+With border plants, try creating a natural border around your garden or sidewalks with short hedges.
+They provide a natural barrier between areas and still add that natural beauty important to the landscape.

 Best Shrubs for Security

-For any expected security issue, evergreens are a favorite because they keep their foliage year-round.
-The best shrub to plant under windows to discourage a break-in or at least make the person think twice, is of the prickly-leaf variety, such as the Japanese Barberry shrub that has dense branches and thorns everywhere.
+For any common security issue, evergreens are a favorite because they keep their foliage year-round.
+The best shrub to plant under windows to discourage a break-in or at least make the person think twice is the prickly-leaf variety, such as the Japanese Barberry shrub that has dense branches and thorns everywhere.

 Keep the shrubs under windows trimmed so neighbors can report suspicious activity.
 The uncomfortable jabs from the branches directly under the windows quickly discourage further action except to leave in a hurry.